eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### STAR Runoff Betrayal

 I know a few "SCORE is better than STAR" fanatics, and so I did compare STAR with plain SCORE under friction.
-It wasn't that interesting.
 They were basically identical, but STAR generally had the edge.

 {% proof Expand to see the STAR vs SCORE tables %}
 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="score-vs-star" mode="images" %}